saifil4/saifil4/README.md

 ### 👋Hello!
 My name is Saifil Momin and I am a Front End Developer who on his way to become a Full stack Developer.

 - 🔭 I’m currently working on React.
-- 🌱 I’m currently learning CSS grid, NodeJS and MongoDB.
+- 🌱 I’m currently learning MERN stack
 - 👯 I’m looking to collaborate on any interesting project you think i can contribute to.
 - 🤔 I’m looking for help with CSS grid
 - 💬 Ask me about anything.